projectmesa/mesa/docs/intro-tutorial.rst

 Adding the scheduler
 ~~~~~~~~~~~~~~~~~~~~~

-Time in most agent-based models moves in steps, sometimes also called ticks.
+Time in most agent-based models moves in steps, sometimes also called **ticks**.
 At each step of the model, one or more of the agents -- usually all of them -- are activated and take their own step, changing internally and/or interacting with one another or the environment.

-The ``scheduler`` is a special model component which controls the order in which agents are activated.
+The **scheduler** is a special model component which controls the order in which agents are activated.
 For example, all the agents may activate in the same order every step; their order might be shuffled; we may try to simulate all the agents acting at the same time; and more.
 Mesa offers a few different built-in scheduler classes, with a common interface.
 That makes it easy to change the activation regime a given model uses, and see whether it changes the model behavior.
+This may not seem important, but scheduling patterns can have an impact on your results [Comer2014]_.

 For now, let's use one of the simplest ones: ``RandomActivation``, which activates all the agents once per step, in random order.
 Every agent is expected to have a ``step`` method, which takes a model object as its only argument -- this is the agent's action when it is activated.
 We add an agent to the schedule using the ``add`` method; when we call the schedule's ``step`` method, it shuffles the order of the agents, then activates them all, one at a time.